 This elective course examines, in historical context, the myths, misinformation, and taboos that have influenced present views on sexual behavior.
 The broad range of sexual behaviors are reviewed as well as selected aspects of individuals and social problems such as rape, abortion, sexually abused children, sexual functioning and dysfunction.
 This course is structured to convey knowledge and dispel myths within a biological, social, cultural, and psychological framework.
-The course includes engagement, assessment, interventions, and evaluation of practice content with sexual minorities from an empowerment perspective.
+The course includes content on sexual minorities from an empowerment perspective.
 (Open to undergraduate students only)